 There are special cases in the MRCM where an attribute may have two rows.
 This situation is caused by a new cardinality rule: a row for existing/legacy SNOMED CT content and a row for newly created content.
 The row that is applicable to new content will be marked by a "[New]" notation.

 Modeling: precoordination patterns

-SNOMED CT relies on the rules for usefulness to avoid excessive precoordination (see Does It Belong in SNOMED CT?).
+SNOMED CT relies on the rules for usefulness to avoid excessive precoordination (see Scope section of Editorial Guide).

 Approved precoordination patterns have been created and are available at: Pre-coordination Naming Patterns Project.
 For additional information about the fields used in precoordination, see: What the fields in the Pre-coordination Naming Patterns JIRA Project mean.